Dean's Executive Advisory Board

 Patti Brown

-A.L.
+Distribution Committee Member, A.L.
 Chilton Foundation

-Patti Brown is a 1975 graduate of the U of A where she was a member of Delta Delta Delta Sorority and majored in Elementary Education.
-She has served on the Steering Committee for the 2010-2018 Capital Campaign and is a member of the Arkansas Alumni Association.
-Patti, along with her sister, Bonnie Harding, serves on the Distribution Committee for the A. L. Chilton Foundation.
+Patti Brown graduated from the University of Arkansas in 1975.
+She was a member of Delta Delta Delta Sorority and majored in Elementary Education.
+Brown has served on the Steering Committee for the 2010-2018 Capital Campaign and is a member of the Arkansas Alumni Association.
+Brown, along with her sister Bonnie Harding, serves on the Distribution Committee for the A.L.
+Chilton Foundation.
+Under their leadership, the foundation established a special education fellowship in support of the Department of Curriculum and Instruction at the University of Arkansas and has been avid supporters of the department's EMPOWER program.

 Jared Cleveland

-Superintendent of Springdale Public Schools
+Superintendent, Springdale Public Schools

-Dr. Jared A. Cleveland is the Superintendent of the Springdale School District.
-He previously served 7 years as the Springdale Deputy Superintendent.
-Dr. Cleveland has worked in public education for the past 29 years.
-Prior to joining the district, he served as Arkansas Department of Education Assistant Commissioner and Superintendent of the Lavaca and Magazine School Districts.
-He is married to Cristi Cleveland and they have three sons, Crason, Callen, and Camden.
-Dr. Cleveland earned a bachelor’s degree in history and political science from Arkansas Tech University in 1993.
-He then went on to earn a master’s degree in Educational Leadership, Educational Specialist, and doctorate of P-20 Education, all from Harding University.
-Dr. Cleveland has served in various capacities at the state and national level.
-In 2005, he served as the Arkansas Commissioner for the Education Commission of the States.
-He has also served on the national steering committee for ACT State Organization, the Arkansas Activities Association Board of Directors, and the Arkansas Association of School Administrators Board of Directors.
-Recently he was named to the prestigious American Association of School Administrators Board of Directors.
-Dr. Cleveland was recognized in 2009 as the “Outstanding Early Childhood Professional of Arkansas”.
-In 2020, he was recognized as the “Arkansas Association of School Personnel Administrator of the Year” by the Arkansas Association of Educational Administrators.
-Most recently, Dr. Cleveland was named the 2023 Arkansas Superintendent of the Year.
-Dr. Cleveland is passionate about preparing students to enter the global workforce through the integration of technology, rigorous instruction and real-world application of learning.
-His mission is to develop minds that think, hearts that care, and hands that serve.
+Jared A. Cleveland, Ph.D., is the superintendent of the Springdale School District.
+Cleveland has worked in public education for 29 years and previously served as Springdale deputy superintendent for seven years.
+He is married to Cristi Cleveland, and they have three sons, Crason, Callen and Camden.
+Jared Cleveland holds a bachelor’s degree in history and political science from Arkansas Tech University and a master’s, Educational Specialist and doctorate in P-20 Education from Harding University.
+In 2005, Cleveland served as Arkansas commissioner for the Education Commission of the States.
+He has served on the national steering committee for ACT State Organization, the Arkansas Activities Association Board of Directors and the Arkansas Association of School Administrators Board of Directors.
+Cleveland was recently named to the prestigious American Association of School Administrators Board of Directors.
+He was recognized as the 2009 Outstanding Early Childhood Professional of Arkansas and as the 2020 Arkansas Association of School Personnel Administrator of the Year by the Arkansas Association of Educational Administrators.
+Most recently, Cleveland was named the 2023 Arkansas Superintendent of the Year.
+Cleveland is passionate about preparing students to enter the global workforce by integrating technology, rigorous instruction and real-world application of learning.

 Ro DiBrezzo

-Ro DiBrezzo, University Professor emerita, served as a faculty member at the U of A for 37 years.
-During that time, she served on numerous departmental, college, and university committees; was recognized with awards for teaching, research, and service; and held leadership roles within the university’s administration, including as co-founder and co-director of the Wally Cordes Teaching and Faculty Support Center, President of the Teaching Academy, Faculty Senate chair, and co-director of the Office for Studies on Aging since 1999.
-Dr. DiBrezzo served as the Vice Provost for Academic Affairs from 2012-2013 then held the post of Vice Provost for Faculty Development and Enhancement from 2014-2017.
-She served as the first Vice Provost for Faculty Affairs for two years before returning to the faculty as a University Professor of exercise science in the Department of Health, Human Performance and Recreation in 2019 and retiring in 2020.
+University Professor Emeritus Ro Di Brezzo, Ph.D., served as a faculty member at the University of Arkansas for 37 years.
+During that time, Di Brezzo served on numerous departmental, college and university committees.
+She was recognized with awards for teaching, research, and service.
+Di Brezzo also held leadership roles within the university’s administration, including co-founder and co-director of the Wally Cordes Teaching and Faculty Support Center, president of the Teaching Academy, Faculty Senate chair, and co-director of the Office for Studies on Aging.
+Di Brezzo served as vice provost for academic affairs in 2012-2013, vice provost for faculty development and enhancement in 2014-2017, and vice provost for faculty affairs in 2017-2019.
+Di Brezzo returned to the faculty as a university professor of Exercise Science in the Department of Health, Human Performance and Recreation in 2019 and retired in 2020.
+To honor Di Brezzo’s impact on the University of Arkansas, a faculty member is awarded the Ro Di Brezzo Service to Teaching Award each year for those who provide substantial service to teaching.
+In 2023, the Di Brezzo Endowed Scholarship in Exercise Science was launched in her honor to support undergraduate students who are pursuing a degree in Exercise Science at the U of A.

 John Donaldson

-Hormel Foods Senior Sales Analyst, retired
+Senior Sales Analyst, retired, Hormel Foods

 Devan Ford